 Many Times is a sketch for an interface that gives users the ability to reassemble content.
 Clicking on a word copies that word, clicking again in the document pastes that copied text into a new location.
 To save your changes for others to see, hover over the NYT logo and choose save.

 Simple Exchange allows users to exchange textual content between webpages.
-HTML and XML are the lingua franca of the web; they facilitate the ability to categorize enormous quantaties of information.
-At the same time they establish equivalences between what are often very different contents.
+HTML is the lingua franca of the web; it facilitates the ability to categorize enormous quantaties of information.
+At the same time, it establishes equivalences between what are often very different contents.